Geometry of Weighted Homogeneous Spaces: Introduction

 is the highest Weyl chamber.
 Assume $H \in C_+$ is so that $\langle -,H \rangle $ is a dominant integral weight.
-The weight system is given by the integral dominant weight function $\psi_H:\Pi \to \mathbb{Z}_{\geq 0},\ H \in C_+$.
-The map $\psi_H$ together with the twisted action of the maximal torus $T$ of $G$ on the different Bruhat cells, which are affine spaces [see section 3], defines the weighted homogeneous space $\frac{G}{B}$ (denoted $\frac{G}{B}[\psi_H]$).
+The weight system is given by an integral dominant weight function $\psi_H:\Pi \to \mathbb{Z}_{\geq 0},\ H \in C_+$.
+The map $\psi_H$ defines a 1-parameter subgroup of $G$ and determines an action of the maximal torus $T$ of $G$ on the Bruhat cells of $G/P$, [see section \ref{sec:WeightedHomogSp}].
 Specifically, we define the weighted homogeneous space as

+The action of the maximal torus $T$ is defined on each open Bruhat cell separately.
+The precise meaning of the quotient in \eqref{eq:WHS} is through the action of $T$ on the Bruhat cells [see section \ref{sec:WeightedHomogSp}].